zevenet/kube-nftlb/performance-tests/template/README.md

         app: resource-test
 ```

 Replace `resource-test` with the actual filename.
+Also, number of replicas must be specified at the end of the filename.

 ### **testdata/services/resource-test.yaml**

-Service file.
+Service for that deployment.
 The following block must be defined and added to the file:

 ```yaml
 metadata: